 The Certificate Program in Law and Government provides students with a significant educational experience in the field of public law.
 Through personalized and rigorous training, students develop an understanding of the legal structure, function, and operations of national, state, and local governments.
-The program provides students with knowledge and skills about how to make, modify and influence public law and policy.
-The program benefits from its connection to the law school’s Center for Constitutional Government, which provides programming and faculty expertise, as well as from the presence of the Oregon Law Commission, which provides students and faculty with the opportunity to participate in Oregon law reform.
+The program benefits from its connection to the law school’s Center for Constitutional Government, which provides programming and faculty expertise.

 The Certificate Program in Law and Government requires at least 14 hours of specialized study (plus the practicum requirement) as part of the 90 hours required to earn the JD.
 Required courses include Administrative Law, Legislation, and State and Local Government.
 Students are also expected to write a substantial public law research paper in one of the many public law seminars offered in the upper-level curriculum, such as State Constitutional Law, First Amendment, or Public Health Law.
 In addition, students are required to complete a practicum project in the practicum course or another clinic or externship pertaining to law and government.